Greetings from Virgin Timber Landing

 The next day we took a trip up to Grassy Pond, which, if you'll refer back to your map at the top of the page, is north of our campsite.
 Before we left, I, being the responsible adult I am, went to the bathroom, and also took a couple pictures of a really cute school of fish at the beach.

-I didn't take many pictures I think are worth sharing on that day's trip, besides this one:
+I didn't take many pictures I think are worth sharing on that day's trip, except this one:

 I did get some pictures I like later in the evening, while my dad and I were on the beach.

-That was the last night of the trip, so I'll leave you with a few images of the wonderful loons that are still, while not as hard as a bat, tough to get a picture of.
+That was the last night of the trip, so I'll leave you with a few images of the wonderful loons that are, while not as hard as a bat, still tough to get a picture of.
 They don't really come close to shore, and the two times they appeared right by our canoe I had my camera away in my waterproof bag.
-Such a tough call between risking your gear and getting the good shots.
-I'll also leave you with the sound of their call, as it is quite something, and not unpleasant to fall asleep and wake up to (the first loon of the video, the others sound insane).
+It's a tough call between risking your gear and getting the good shots.
+I'll also leave you with the sound of a loon's call, as it is quite something, and not altogether unpleasant to fall asleep and wake up to (the first loon of the video, anyway, the others sound insane).